bharathsivaram10/sn-teamspotting/README.md

 ### Steps for Using the Repository:

 1. **Download the datasets and labels**:
-   Follow instructions from the following [link](https://huggingface.co/datasets/SoccerNet/SN-BAS-2025/tree/main) to download SoccerNet Action Spotting and SoccerNet Ball action spotting videos and labels.
-If you have labels from previous versions of the challenge, make sure to update them as they now include team annotations for each action.
+   Follow the instructions provided in this [link](https://huggingface.co/datasets/SoccerNet/SN-BAS-2025/tree/main) to download the SoccerNet Action Spotting and SoccerNet Ball Action Spotting datasets, including videos and labels.
+While the labels and SoccerNet Ball Action Spotting videos can be downloaded directly from the link, the instructions for downloading SoccerNet Action Spotting videos can be found on this [webpage](https://www.soccer-net.org/data).
+If you have labels from earlier versions of the challenge, ensure that you update them, as the new versions include team annotations for each action.

 2. **Update label paths**:
    Modify the `labels_path.txt` files in [`/data/soccernet`](/data/soccernet/) and [`/data/soccernetball`](/data/soccernetball/) to point to the folders containing the labels for each dataset.